Germany apologises to Skopje for Bulgaria fiasco

 Roth also pledged that Germany would continue to "push" for the IGC in 2021, even though Portugal takes over the EU presidency on 1 January.

-But EU other diplomats believe Bulgaria will keep on fighting for the concessions, which would be political suicide for Zaev, meaning that the veto is here to stay.
+But EU other diplomats believe Bulgaria will keep on fighting for the concessions, which would be political suicide for Zaev if he adopted them, meaning that the veto is here to stay.

 That raised the prospect that North Macedonia would begin to regress in its pro-EU reforms as time went by and people's faith in an EU future dimmed.